Nursing Assistant I (NAI)

 How do I enroll in this program?

 Complete an orientation session on either campus and provide documentation that the reading requirement is met.
 Dates, times and locations of orientations are listed below.
-Once a student meets the special admission requirements and is eligible for the NAI Program, they will remain on the eligible list for two years.
+Once a student meets the special admission requirements and is eligible for the NAI Program, they will remain on the eligible list for one year.

 Orientation Schedule for Nursing Assistant I Continuing Education Classes

 Orientations are the same for both campuses.

 |2/8||5:30 - 7:00 p.m.||Public Safety Bldg.
 Rm 106|